 The structural choice: sectors over a statute

-This structural choice has practical consequences for deployers.
-There is no single compliance checklist for the UK.
+The practical consequence for deployers is that there is no single compliance checklist for the UK.
 There is a set of sector-specific expectations, each shaped by the regulator responsible for that sector, each enforced through that regulator's existing tools and powers.
-A financial services firm deploying AI in client risk scoring faces a different regulatory conversation than a healthcare technology company using AI in clinical decision support, even though both are deploying high-consequence AI systems in UK-regulated contexts.
+A financial services firm deploying AI in client risk scoring faces a different regulatory conversation than a healthcare technology company using AI in clinical decision support, even though both are deploying high-consequence AI systems.

 The Financial Conduct Authority

-The Consumer Duty, which entered force in July 2023 under Policy Statement PS22/9, is the primary frame through which the FCA evaluates AI in retail financial services.
-Consumer Duty requires firms to deliver good outcomes for retail customers across four domains: products and services, price and value, consumer understanding, and consumer support.
-AI systems deployed in these domains must be assessed against these outcome standards, not just technically tested for accuracy.
+The Consumer Duty is the primary frame through which the FCA evaluates AI in retail financial services.
+Policy Statement PS22/9, "A new Consumer Duty", was published 27 July 2022; the Duty came into force on 31 July 2023 for new and existing open products and 31 July 2024 for closed products.
+It requires firms to deliver good outcomes for retail customers across four areas: products and services, price and value, consumer understanding, and consumer support.
+AI systems deployed in these areas are assessed against those outcome standards, not merely tested for technical accuracy.

-In practice, this means a credit scoring AI that produces accurate predictions but applies them in a way that creates unfair outcomes for a class of customers may fail Consumer Duty even if the model is technically sound.
-The outcome standard is what matters, and the FCA has indicated through its supervisory communications that it expects firms to test for outcomes across demographic groups, not only for aggregate performance metrics.
+In practice, this means a credit scoring model that produces accurate predictions but applies them in a way that creates poor outcomes for a class of customers can fail the Duty even where the model is technically sound.
+The outcome is what the Duty measures.
+Note that since 27 February 2025 the FCA no longer expects firms to maintain a Consumer Duty board champion, so any governance design still resting on that role is out of date.

 The Information Commissioner's Office